Growth Trends for Related Jobs

 Job Growth Trend

-Employment of registered nurses of all specialties is expected to grow 15 percent from 2016 to 2026, far faster than other occupations, according to the U.S. Bureau of Labor Statistics.
+Employment of registered nurses of all specialties is expected to grow 9 percent from 2020 to 2030, faster than other occupations, according to the U.S. Bureau of Labor Statistics.
 As the population ages, the need for nurses, particularly in long-term care facilities, will increase.
 And as hospitals continue to have shorter stays, more psychiatric nurses will be needed in outpatient programs and in home care.

 - American Psychiatric Nurses Association: Psychiatric-Mental Health Nurses